nicolasfanin/randomuserapp/README.md

 # randomuserapp
 <b>Random user app</b>
 </br>
 App that connetcs with randmouserapi and shows a list of contacts with details.
 Also allows save favourite contacts and contacts to be saved on phone.
+(API: https://randomuser.me/)
 </br>

 <b>I've used here:</b></br>